Having a tremor doesn’t necessarily mean you have Parkinson’s. It can also be a symptom of other conditions.

 It is worth looking at the product information sheet that comes with any medication you are prescribed to see if that particular medicine can either cause or make a tremor worse.

-However, you might still need to take these medications, so if you have any concerns about the drugs you take, speak to your GP, specialist or Parkinson’s nurse.
+However, you might still need to take these medications.
+If you have any concerns about the drugs you take, speak to your GP, specialist or Parkinson’s nurse.

 There is no cure for a tremor, but there are ways to manage the symptom.